 Saute a few minutes.

 Add gluten free flour and whisk to combine.
 Saute about another minute or so.
 Then add heavy whipping cream.
 Stir to combine.

-Add Old Bay seasoning, thyme, parsley, cayenne pepper, kosher salt, pepper, and chicken broth/stock from cooking off chicken breasts.
+Add Old Bay seasoning, thyme, parsley, cayenne pepper, kosher or sea salt, pepper, and chicken broth/stock from cooking off chicken breasts.

 Stir to combine.
 Bring to a boil.
 Reduce heat and cook about 12-15 minutes or until potatoes are tender.

 Meanwhile, cut corn off cobs.
 You can press the back of the knife against the cob to remove pulp.

 Once potatoes have cooked, add corn and shredded chicken.

 Add undrained diced green chilies.
 Stir to combine.

 To serve: Ladle chowder into bowls.
 Garnish with shredded cheddar cheese, bacon pieces, and green onion tops.
 I served mine with Seven Grain Bread.
 We loved the flavors and texture of this amazing chowder recipe.